-- 1. Advise the Western Australian Planning Commission that the application for subdivision of Lot 17 (No.21) Gerald Terrace, Northam (WAPC Ref.
+- Advise the Western Australian Planning Commission that the application for subdivision of Lot 17 (No.21) Gerald Terrace, Northam (WAPC Ref.
 No. 151848) in its current 'battle-axe' configuration, is not supported by reason of its inconsistency with the purpose and intent of Council's Local Planning Policy No. 10 (Developments Abutting Rights of Way) seeking to promote the use of rights-of-way in Northam townsite for primary access; - 2.
-Advise the Western Australian Planning Commission that it would support an amended application which had the Subdivision frontage onto Laneway 16 with the following conditions; - a.
+Advise the Western Australian Planning Commission that it would support an amended application proposing primary access from Laneway 16 subject to the following conditions; - a.
 All buildings and effluent disposal systems having the necessary clearance from the new boundaries as required under the relevant legislation including the Local Planning Scheme and Building Regulations of Australia. - b.
 Other than buildings, outbuildings and/or structures shown on the approved plan for retention, all buildings, outbuildings and/or structures present on Lot 17 at the time of subdivision approval being demolished and materials removed from the lot. - c.
 The existing dwelling being retained is to comply with the requirements of the Residential Design Codes. - d.
 A 1.5m truncation is to be provided at the junction of the driveway of the rear lot and the laneway. - e.
-A restrictive covenant, to the benefit of the local government, pursuant to section 129BA of the Transfer of Land Act 1893 (as amended) is to be placed on the certificate of title of the proposed battleaxe lot advising of the existence of a restriction on the use of the land.
+A restrictive covenant, to the benefit of the local government, pursuant to section 129BA of the Transfer of Land Act 1893 (as amended) is to be placed on the certificate of title of the proposed lot advising of the existence of a restriction on the use of the land.
 Notice of this restriction to be included on the diagram or plan of survey (deposited plan).
-The restrictive covenant is to state as follows: - f.
-"No new development shall occur within 0.5m of the right-of-way abutting the eastern boundary of the lot to accommodate widening of the right-ofway should it be required in the future." - g.
-The land being filled, stabilised, drained and/or graded as required to ensure that: - (i) lots can accommodate their intended development; and - (ii) finished ground levels at the boundaries of the lot(s) the subject of this approval match or otherwise coordinate with the existing and/or proposed finished ground levels of the land abutting; and - (iii) stormwater is contained on-site, or appropriately treated and connected to the local drainage system.
+The restrictive covenant is to state as follows: - "No new development shall occur within 0.5m of the right-of-way abutting the eastern boundary of the lot to accommodate widening of the right-ofway should it be required in the future." - f.
+The land being filled, stabilised, drained and/or graded as required to ensure that:

-h.
-The ROW adjacent to existing lot 17 is to be sealed and drained and make trafficable to the nearest street in accordance with Shire of Northam Local Planning Policy No. 10 - Developments Abutting Rights of Way.
+- (i) lots can accommodate their intended development; and - (ii) finished ground levels at the boundaries of the lot(s) the subject of this approval match or otherwise coordinate with the existing and/or proposed finished ground levels of the land abutting; and - (iii) stormwater is contained on-site, or appropriately treated and connected to the local drainage system. - g.
+That section of the ROW directly adjacent to and abutting Lot 17 (20.12m in length) is to be sealed, drained and the remaining section made trafficable to the nearest street in accordance with Shire of Northam Local Planning Policy No. 10 Developments Abutting Rights of Way to the satisfaction of the Executive Manager Development Services.